-Here one can influence the way the buyer gets informed on validation issues like low resolution images, overflowing text or missing characters.
-Beside no warning (none) one has the option to show a warning icon (sign) and/or a warning text on top of the frame.
+Here you can easily influence the way the buyer is informed about various validation issues such as low-resolution images, overflowing text or missing characters.
+Besides showing no warning (none), you have the option to show a warning icon (sign) and/or a warning text (hint) on top of the frame.

-Note that only frames wich have buyer editable content will show warnings.
+Note: Only frames that have buyer-editable content will show warnings.

-Here is the outcome of the settings shown for e.g. a low resolution warning (sign and hint, sign only, hint only):
+Below is the outcome of the settings shown for a low-resolution warning (sign and hint, sign only, hint only):

-The following situations will lead to error messages: With warning sign & hint:
+The following situations will generate error messages with warning signs & hints: